Axian-Inc/ffthh-jun-2025-aws-vpcs/modules/ipv4/basic/README.md

 # Basic IPv4 VPC

-This creates basic IPv4 VPC that is similar to the default VPC provided by AWS.
+This creates basic IPv4 VPC that is similar to the default IPv4 VPCs provided by AWS.
 It has only Public Subnets and no Private Subnets.

-The only reason you would use this instead of the AWS-provided VPC is if you wanted to use a different CIDR block or have a different number of subnets.

-There is no infrastructure cost associated with this VPC.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements